Dental Practice

 Combines break-even, employee cost, and cash flow into one clear hiring answer.

-What Dental Business Owners Should Know
+What Dental Practice Business Owners Should Know

 Margins matter more than revenue.
-A dental business with 25% net margins on $500K revenue is healthier than one with 15% margins on $1M.
+A dental practice business with 25% net margins on $500K revenue is healthier than one with 15% margins on $1M.
 Use the Markup & Margin calculator to find your sweet spot.

 Know your break-even number.
-Most dental businesses take ~24 months to break even.
+Most dental practice businesses take ~24 months to break even.
 The Break-Even calculator shows exactly how many sales you need.

 Labor is your biggest lever.
-At ~35% of revenue, labor costs in dental are significant.
+At ~35% of revenue, labor costs in dental practice are significant.
 Before hiring, run the Can I Afford to Hire? calculator.

 Ready to know your nut?